JacobFischer/resume/resume.md

 - Node.js, Express, Redis, and MSSQL on the back end
 - Wrote Webpack plugins to improve localization transpiling
 - Re-wrote front end for Material UI major version upgrade
+- Modernized JS code to use async/await syntax and Flow types
 - Performed many DevOps tasks such as improving continuous integration, deploying builds, and improving development workflows
-- Wore many hats and did much outside a traditional SE role being a small startup with big ambitions
+- Wore many hats and did much outside a traditional software engineering role being a small startup with big ambitions

 ### Ungerboeck Software International _[ungerboeck.com]_
 #### Software Engineer – _2013 - 2014_

-Developed many different event management softwares across utilizing web and Microsoft technologies
+Developed many different event management programs across utilizing web and Microsoft technologies

 - Assisted with multiple larger teams to update deprecated WinForms software to VB.Net Silverlight full stack
+- Completed performance profiling to identify slow forms and virtualize them
 - Worked on small team to quickly create and deploy new event registration sites for clients with a variety of needs
 - jQuery, JavaScript, HTML, CSS, and a proprietary framework for the front end
 - ASP.Net backend using VB.Net, C#, and MSSQL